rebeccaskinner/erl_m/README.md

-# erl_m
+# Introduction
-Implementation of a useful selection of Monads in Erlang
+This is a suite of useful monads and applicative functors implemented in Erlang.
+There are some idiosynchrosies in the implementation due to the limitations of the Erlang type system.